 Important Considerations In Investigating a Radiology Malpractice Case

 With respect to medical malpractice cases, including radiology malpractice cases, Connecticut law mandates that the injured party’s attorney first conducts a reasonable and thorough investigation to determine if, in good faith, a viable claim exists.

-When investigating a potential case, Berkowitz and Hanna LLC legal team conducts a thorough evaluation and analysis of a number of factors:
+When investigating a potential case, our skilled legal team conducts a thorough evaluation and analysis of a number of factors: